Chewin' the Fat: Recurring characters and sketches

-A van that brings various cultural amenities to the car park of a council estate, ranging from things like swimming pools to an art gallery to a theatre.
+A van that brings various cultural amenities to the car park of a council estate, ranging from things like swimming pools, art galleries and theatres.
 The staff of the van are often harassed by a ned or two walking past.
 In reality, such vans would contain something like a Mobile Library, or the "Bionic Bus" which councils would send around local estates to keep the children amused.